Adding 1/4 to 1/2 teaspoon of salt per liter of water may help maintain electrolyte balance during fasting, but personal needs vary.

 What Happens If I Don’t Add Enough Salt To Water When Fasting?

-Insufficient salt intake can lead to electrolyte imbalances causing symptoms such as fatigue, headaches, dizziness, and muscle cramps—often called “keto flu.”
-Adding the right amount of salt prevents these issues by maintaining proper sodium levels in the body during fasting.
+Insufficient sodium intake during longer fasts can contribute to electrolyte imbalance, causing symptoms such as fatigue, headaches, dizziness, and muscle cramps—often called “keto flu.”
+Adding the right measured amount of salt may help maintain sodium levels during fasting, especially when water intake is high.

 The Final Word – How Much Salt To Add To Water When Fasting?

-Adding between 1/4 teaspoon and 1/2 teaspoon of quality salt per liter ensures vital sodium replenishment that keeps energy stable and headaches at bay during fasts.
-Skimping on salt risks uncomfortable symptoms caused by electrolyte imbalance while going overboard may create new problems like elevated blood pressure.
+Adding between 1/4 teaspoon and 1/2 teaspoon of quality salt per liter can help with sodium replenishment and may keep energy steadier during fasts.
+Skimping on salt may contribute to uncomfortable symptoms caused by electrolyte imbalance, while going overboard may create new problems like excessive thirst, stomach upset, or elevated blood pressure in sensitive people.

-Salted water isn’t just about flavor—it’s an essential part of safe hydration that supports your body’s delicate chemistry throughout any fast length.
-Get this right and you’ll breeze through your fasting windows feeling strong rather than weak or dizzy.
+Salted water isn’t just about flavor—it can be an important part of safe hydration that supports your body’s fluid and electrolyte balance throughout a fast.
+Getting this right may help you move through fasting windows feeling steadier rather than weak or dizzy.

 In short: how much salt to add to water when fasting?
 Enough so you taste a gentle hint of saltiness—usually between one-quarter and one-half teaspoon per liter—and no more unless advised otherwise by health professionals based on specific needs or conditions.